cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 Currently, `MockContext` implements the top validation and execution context of `ibc-rs`.
-It contains other host-specific data e.g. `host_chain_id`, `block_time` - that are irrelevant to the IBC context directly.
-If we think `MockContext` as a real blockchain context, the `MockContext` represents the top runtime - which contains the IBC module.
-So we implement the validation and execution context on `MockIbcStore`, instead of `MockContext`.
+It contains other host-specific data e.g. `host_chain_id`, `block_time` - that are not directly relevant to the IBC context.
+If we think of `MockContext` as a real blockchain context, the `MockContext` represents the top- level runtime; it contains `MockIbcStore`, which is a more appropriate candidate to implement the validation and execution contexts than the `MockContext` itself.

 With this, the `MockContext` contains two decoupled parts - the host and the IBC module.